greenmindagency/tools/README.md

 button.
 The seven most recent backup files are kept for each client.

 ## Wordprseo Website Builder
-A simple prototype that uploads Word, PDF, PowerPoint, or text files and uses a Python script to generate full home page content with section titles and subtitles.
-The script reports clear errors when optional Python libraries for document parsing are missing, making it usable on shared hosting.
-Install dependencies with `pip install -r wordprseo-website-builder/requirements.txt` and start the tool by opening `wordprseo-website-builder/index.php` in your browser.
+A simple prototype that uploads Word, PDF, PowerPoint, or text files, extracts their text with PHP, and sends it to Google Gemini to generate a full home page with titled sections.
+Set your API key in the `GEMINI_API_KEY` environment variable and open `wordprseo-website-builder/index.php` in your browser.